antonkaplanM/DeployAssist/Technical Documentation/02-Architecture/Integration-Architecture.md

 ## Overview

-This document provides technical details for the Atlassian and Salesforce integrations in the hello-world-nodejs application.
+This document provides technical details for the Atlassian and Salesforce integrations in the DeployAssist application.

 ---